 Basketball is a sport that has it all: jumping, throwing, running, catching, and dodging.
 However, there is a belief about basketball that only tall people can play.
 While that may be true for professional leagues, there’s no height requirement when playing recreationally.

 You don’t need a full basketball court in your home, either.
 If you’re still trying the sport, you can install a basketball ring in your backyard and start playing!
+Along with the exercise and family bonding, this outdoor sport might even motivate a child to aim for playing basketball professionally.

 Cycling, among other activities, is fun to do.
 It’s one way to strengthen your family’s bond.
 Unlike other sports, cycling doesn’t have an age limit, meaning you can invite your kid’s grandparents to join in too!